-If the Complainant or Respondent is a student, he or she may appeal the outcome determination by written appeal to the Campus President within 15 days of notification of the outcome.
+If the Complainant or Respondent is a student, he or she may appeal the outcome determination by written appeal to the Campus President or Campus Director within 15 days of notification of the outcome.
 An appeal may be made based only on one or more of the following reasons:

 - 1. New and significant evidence appeared that could not have been discovered by a properly diligent charged student or complainant before or during the original investigation and that could have changed the outcome. - 2.
 The Finding is Arbitrary and Capricious: Reading all evidence in the favor of the non-appealing party, the finding was not supported by reasonable grounds or adequate consideration of the circumstances.
-In deciding appeals, the Campus President is allowed to make all logical inferences in benefit of the non-appealing party. - 3.
-Disproportionate Sanctions: The sanctions were disproportionate to the findings.
+In deciding appeals, the Campus President or Campus Director is allowed to make all logical inferences in benefit of the non-appealing party. - 3.
+Disproportionate Sanctions: The sanctions were disproportionate to the findings. - 4.
 The appeal shall consist of a written statement requesting review of the conduct decision or sanction and explaining in detail the basis for the appeal.
-The Campus President, or designated representative, will notify the non-appealing party of the request for an appeal.
+The Campus President or Campus Director, or designated representative, will notify the non-appealing party of the request for an appeal.
 Within five working days of receipt of the notice, the non-appealing party may submit a written statement to be included in the case file.
 The appeal may proceed without the non-appealing party's written statement if it is not submitted within the designated time limit.

-The Campus President will endeavor to make a determination of the appeal within 15 business days of receipt.
-The President's decision is final.
+The Campus President or Campus Director will endeavor to make a determination of the appeal within 15 business days of receipt.
+The President or Campus Director's decision is final.